 kr.jarand include the following parameters:

 - The truststore output file name.
 By default, the Standalone Machine Agent looks for

 The password for the Controller's certificate, which defaults to "changeit".
-If you don't include a password, the extractor applies the password "changeit" to the output truststore.
+If you do not include a password, the extractor applies the password "changeit" to the output truststore.